oracle-devrel/devo.tutorials/connecting-managing-heatwave-aws-devrel0622.md

 mrm: WWMK220224P00058
 slug: connecting-managing-heatwave-aws-devrel0622
 ---
-It’s a multi-cloud world today, and that's why MySQL HeatWave for Amazon Web Service gives you a massively parallel, high performance, in-memory query accelerator for the MySQL Database Service as a fully managed service, developed and supported by the MySQL team in Oracle.
-This accelerates MySQL performance by orders of magnitude for combined analytics and transactional workloads (OLAP and OLTP).
+MySQL HeatWave is a fully managed database service, powered by the integrated HeatWave in-memory query accelerator.
+It’s the only cloud database service that combines transactions and analytics into one MySQL Database, delivering real-time, secure analytics without the complexity, latency, and cost of ETL duplication.
+It’s available on OCI and AWS.

 {% imgx assets/networkdiagram-hwaws-oci-devrel0622a.png %}